CONTENTS

 immediately.

-Goudy: — I do now leave the Chair.
+Speaker Goudy: I do now leave the Chair.

-follows: Bill No. 41, The Heritage Recognition (From Many Peoples,
+Saskatchewan, enacts as follows: Bill No. 41, The Heritage Recognition

 I move that the committee report the bill without amendment.